 - Tabular view substantially improves conceptual simplicity, thereby promoting easier database design, implementation, management, and use.

-- Have referential integrity controls ensure data consistency.
+- Have referential integrity controls to ensure data consistency.

 - RDBMS isolates the end-users from physical level details and improves implementation and management simplicity.